Which $750 phone should you buy? Probably one of these two

 Design: iPhone's elegance vs. Galaxy's classic features

 Finally, the iPhone XR and Galaxy S10E are rated IP67 and IP68, respectively, for water resistance.
-On paper that means the Galaxy S10E can survive a slightly deeper depth underwater, but when we tested the iPhone XR, it actually survived at a depth almost 8 times it was rated for.
+On paper that means the Galaxy S10E can survive a slightly deeper plunge underwater, but when we tested the iPhone XR, it actually survived at a depth almost eight times what it was rated for.

 Camera: Are two lenses better than one?

 Both phones take portrait photos, which blur the background for a dramatic look.
 We much prefer the portraits from the iPhone XR.
-Edge detection is better and the falloff between the fore- and background looks more natural than the Galaxy S10E.
+Edge detection is better and the falloff between the fore- and backgrounds looks more natural than with the Galaxy S10E.
 Subjects also look sharper and the dynamic range appears to be wider.
-Portrait mode on the iPhone XR only works on human faces, though, so you can't turn it on for pets or inanimate objects.
+Portrait mode on the iPhone XR works only on human faces, though, so you can't turn it on for pets or inanimate objects.

-Portrait photos is called "Live focus" on the Galaxy S10E.
-The default effect is subtle and we're not fans of its different blur designs, like the radial blur (it's kind of tacky.)
+Portrait photo mode is called "Live focus" on the Galaxy S10E.
+The default effect is subtle, and we're not fans of its different blur designs, like the radial blur (it's kind of tacky).
 You can adjust the blur after the shot has been taken on both phones, but the effect looks most natural from the iPhone XR.

 As for video, the quality from both is great, with a well-exposed image.
 The Galaxy S10E also has the added advantage of HDR10+ support when recording to help balance out dramatic shifts between shadows and highlights.
 Video from the iPhone XR, however, looks more cinematic in terms of stabilization and how the exposure changes more smoothly to compensate for lighting conditions.
 Audio recording on the iPhone XR is also better to our ears -- it just picks up more detail.